Aug 23, 2022

 As we grow older, our body produces less collagen, which results in wrinkles, fine lines, and sagging skin.
-This is totally normal, but it sure can be a big punch on confidence.
+This is normal, but it can be a big punch to confidence.
 These signs of ageing do more than make us look old but make us appear tired and sometimes angry too.

-Here is where b*tulinum toxin comes in handy, where it temporarily stops the muscles’ ability to contract by preventing the nerve impulses from reaching them.
+Here is where injectable neurotoxins come in handy, temporarily stopping the muscles’ ability to contract by preventing the nerve impulses from reaching them.
 Lines and wrinkles soften as a result.

-Besides getting rid of signs of ageing, b*tulinum toxin can also help with:
+Besides getting rid of signs of ageing, injectable neurotoxins can also help with the following:

-On the other hand, dermal fillers are popular amongst those who would like to enhance their facial features, such as cheeks, nose and chin.
+On the other hand, dermal fillers are popular amongst those who want to enhance their facial features, such as cheeks, nose, and chin.